rockboroschool/website/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 Yes.
 MonsterInsights offers the most comprehensive Google Analytics solution for WordPress multi-site.

 It comes with advanced permission control, sample rate control, and other options that you need to properly enable Google Analytics on WordPress multisite.

+= Does MonsterInsights support Google Analytics v4 (GAv4) =

+Yes, we fully support Google Analytics v4 (GAv4) properties as well as GAv3 (Universal) properties.
+In fact, you can track your site to both at the same time using [our exclusive dual tracking feature](https://www.monsterinsights.com/introducing-google-analytics-4-dual-analytics-tracking-for-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion).

 == Screenshots ==